Additional Coursework and Degree Options

-The Department of Epidemiology at the HSPH has also developed a “summer-only option” of the SM in Epidemiology degree for participants in the PCE.
+The summer only option also requires a total of 42.5 credits.
 Participants take a full complement of courses (30-37.5 credits) that are offered over two or three summers and, in addition, obtain 5-12.5 academic credits for implementing and completing a research project (thesis) at their home institution under the joint supervision of a local mentor and a member of the Harvard faculty.

-The Master of Public Health (MPH) degree program is designed to train health professionals for leadership roles in public health.
-MPH students select from among seven concentration areas; the Concentration in Clinical Effectiveness has been developed specifically for students who participate in the summer PCE.
-Some of the MPH requirements may be satisfied by courses taken during the summer period and the remaining requirements satisfied by courses offered during the regular academic year.
+Master of Public Health (MPH) degree programs are designed to train health professionals for leadership roles in public health.
+MPH students select from among seven concentration areas; the Clinical Effectiveness concentration has been developed specifically for students who participate in the PCE.
+There are two options for the MPH in Clinical Effectiveness and both require 42.5 credits beginning with the 15-credit summer PCE curriculum.

-Alternatively, students may pursue this degree on a “summer-only” schedule by obtaining 35-40 credits over a three-summer period and completing a 2.5-7.5 credit “practicum” at their home site under the joint supervision of a local mentor and a member of the Harvard faculty The first summer consists of the 15 credit required PCE curriculum.
+The summer only option gives students the opportunity to obtain 35-40 credits over a three-summer period and complete a 2.5-7.5 credit “practicum” at their home site under the joint supervision of a local mentor and a member of the Harvard faculty.